Frequently Asked Questions

 Should I come to the office for my regularly scheduled clinic appointment?

 If you are well and have no known exposure to COVID-19 cases, it is okay to keep your appointment, but you may choose to delay your visit if you prefer.
 Our offices have put in place strict infection control measures including a triage system to separate patients with respiratory symptoms.
 Your safety is our priority and we appreciate your understanding at this time.
+We are also able to schedule Telehealth visits to allow a visit with your provider without leaving your home (please call our office to convert your office appointment to a televisit)

 When should I go to the Emergency Room?